Craig-Hudson/cricket-gear-hub/README.md

 ### Code Used

-- Most of the code in this project was written my myself, references to w3schools and mdn web docs have been made with some of the code also, weather thats remembering a syntax, or re jogging my memory.
+- Some of the code in the project was used from the walkthrough project provivded my code institute this will be noted with comments in the code, and the remaining bits of code were written by myself.

 ### Content